odewahn/jdboston16/readme.md

 <img class="headshot" src="headshots/laurent_gautier.jpg"/>

 Laurent Gautier is a Senior Investigator at Novartis Institutes for BioMedical Research.
-He is a long-time user of R and original core member of the bioconductor project, the lead of the [Python-R bridge](https://pypi.python.org/pypi/rpy2) which has 60,000 downloads/month, and he wrote the first [Julia-R bridge](https://github.com/lgautier/Rif.jl).
+He is a long-time user of R and original core member of the bioconductor project, the lead of the [Python-R bridge](https://pypi.python.org/pypi/rpy2) (60,000 downloads/month!), and he wrote the first [Julia-R bridge](https://github.com/lgautier/Rif.jl).

 # Mattias Bussonnier
 ## Jupyter Project / UC Berkeley

 <img class="headshot" src="headshots/matthias_bussonnier.jpg"/>

-Matthias Bussonnier is a post-doctoral scholar who got its PhD in Biophysics at Institut Curie (Paris, France) after a training in fundamental Physics at ENS Cachan (France).
+Matthias Bussonnier is a post-doctoral scholar who received his PhD in Biophysics at Institut Curie (Paris, France) after a training in fundamental Physics at ENS Cachan (France).
 Matthias develops tools for modern computational research across disciplines, with an emphasis on high-level languages, literate computing, and reproducible research.
-In particular, Matthias has been a core developer of the IPython and Jupyter Project team since 2011 and is bringing real-time collaboration to scientific tools.
+Matthias has been a core developer of the IPython and Jupyter Project team since 2011 and is bringing real-time collaboration to scientific tools.

 # Paco Nathan
 ## O'Reilly Media

 <img class="headshot" src="headshots/paco_nathan.jpg"/>

 Paco Nathan is the Director of the Learning Group at O'Reilly Media.
-He has led several data teams in industry, evangelized some popular open source projects (Spark, Mesos, Cascading, and been teaching with Jupyter notebooks for a couple of years, and loving it!  http://liber118.com/pxn/
+He has led several data teams in industry, evangelized many popular open source projects (Spark, Mesos, Cascading, and been teaching with Jupyter notebooks for a couple of years, and loving it!  http://liber118.com/pxn/

 # Peter Bull
 ## DrivenData